-The east coast of the peninsula (Tioman Island, Terengganu, Redang Island and the Perhentian Islands) will be enjoying plenty of sunny dry days, along with perfect sea conditions for snorkelling and diving.
+The east coast of the peninsula (the islands of Tioman & Redang, Kuala Terengganu and the Perhentian Islands) will be enjoying plenty of sunny dry days, along with perfect sea conditions for snorkelling and diving.
 This is considered peak season and so visitor numbers are at their highest during this month.
-The west coast islands (Penang, Langkawi & Pangkor Islands) will be experiencing hot and humid conditions, along with heavy downpours but these are usually short lived and can bring a welcome relief to the humidity.
+The west coast islands (Penang, Langkawi and Pangkor) will be experiencing hot and humid conditions, along with heavy downpours but these are usually short lived and can bring a welcome relief to the humidity.

 Kuantan, Tioman Island, Perhentian Islands, Terengganu, Redang and Kota Bharu